Video Resolution – The Ultimate Guide to Display Resolution for Broadcasters

 As we mentioned, sometimes streaming at a high resolution is great in theory, but when even a small part of your audience has slow or unreliable internet, this is simply not possible.

-Multi-bitrate streaming comes in handy for broadcasters that want to accommodate every viewer in your audience, no matter what sort of internet connection they have.
+Multi-bitrate streaming comes in handy for broadcasters who want to accommodate every viewer in your audience, no matter what sort of internet connection they have.
 This helps to reduce lagging and buffering, which are two things that can hinder a viewer’s experience.

 With multi-bitrate streaming, you can distribute multiple renditions of a video stream that are of different sizes.
 This accommodates different internet connections by sending the optimal version of the video based on the viewer’s internet speed.
 That means that viewers with slower internet will be delivered a smaller rendition, and viewers with faster internet will be delivered a larger rendition.